PointCloudLibrary/pcl/doc/tutorials/content/fpfh_estimation.rst

 .. _fpfh_estimation:

-Fast Point Feature Histograms (PFH) descriptors
+Fast Point Feature Histograms (FPFH) descriptors
 -----------------------------------------------

 The theoretical computational complexity of the Point Feature Histogram (see